csc510fall23g45/cheapBuy/README.md

 1. Fix proxy issues in web scraping of all websites
 2. Remove the Chrome Driver from web-scrapers to decrease the latency.
 3. Optimise the results fetching time.
-4. Remove price range as we are looking for cheapest product across website or in a website
+4. Remove price range as we are looking for a cheapest product across a website or on a website
 5. Enhance the user interface, and keep only relevant images and content.

 ### PHASE-5 ⌛ <a name="Phase5"></a>
-1. Automatic deployment of server using Teraform or ansible.
-2. Dashboard including how many user's click on the website.
+1. Dashboard including how many users click on the website.
-3. Email notification of the available coupon to the user.
+2. Email notification of the available coupon to the user.
-4. Alternate product suggestion feature.
+3. Alternate product suggestion feature.
-5. Show a available coupon on other shopping website.
-6. Add more websites webScrapping .
+4. Add more websites for web scrapping like Target, Kroger, and Traderjoes.

 🌟 You are all set! 🌟